csinva/neural-spike-sorting/README.md

 # spikenn
 - problem - find spikes in calcium imaging data
-- solution
+- todo
+	- match up trains with tests
-    - cnn
+	- longer training
+	- use correlation as loss function?
 	- rnn?
 	- gan?

 # spikefinder-datasets

-This README describes how to load the datasets for the spikefinder analysis benchmarking challenge.
-You probably received this document when downloading a dataset.
-Visit the [spikefinder](https://github.com/codeneuro/spikefinder) repository for more information on the challenge.
+- data in csv format

-Training datasets are provided with ground truth in CSV format.
-There are ten training datasets numbered `1-10`, and five testing datasets numbered `1-5`.
-For each one there is a `calcium` file with calcium flouresence signals, and a `spikes` file with spike rates, both sampled at a common rate of `100 Hz`.
-The columns of each table are neurons, and the rows are time points.
-In a given dataset, some neurons will have slightly different numbers of time points than others, this is expected.
+- ten training datasets numbered `1-10`
+	- For each one there is a `calcium` file with calcium flouresence signals, and a `spikes` file with spike rates, both sampled at a common rate of `100 Hz`.

-Along with the data itself, each download includes example loading scripts in python and matlab, the source code of which is in this reposistory.

-To contribute example loading scripts for other languages, just submit a pull request!
-If there are problems with the loading scripts, create a GitHub issue.
+	- The columns of each table are neurons, and the rows are time points.
+	- in a given dataset, some neurons will have slightly different numbers of time points than others, this is expected.
+	- *n.b.* - recordings are drastically different for different datasets
+- five testing datasets numbered `1-5`
+	- missing spikes

 # data sizes
 - train/1